Evolutionary Definition of Species2007 Oct 31

 - A mate-recognition species is differentiated from others because individuals in that group recognize each other as potential mates.

-- If this were applied to humans, then many strongly ethnic groups could be considered a separate species.
+- If this were applied to humans, then many strongly ethnic groups could be considered a separate species because they consistently partner only in their group.

 - A phenetic species is differentiated by phenotype.
 Phenotype is observable characteristics of an organism that come from interaction of its genetic constitution with its environment.